NickRamskill/nickramskill.gitub.io/_posts/2018-10-30-MultiLogisticReg.md

 ---
 layout: post
 title: Logistic Regression Mini-Project (Part 2)
-subtitle: Mutliclass Logistic Regression Classification
+subtitle: Multiclass Logistic Regression Classification
 ---

 One of the areas of machine learning that I find most interesting is in machine vision.